DFE-Digital/publish-teacher-training/guides/one-login.md

 ## Environment-Specific Setup

+We use the Settings to configure our One Login local configuration.
+The main configuration is in `config/settings.yml` and all environments inherit conifiguration from here in the `config/settings/*` directory.
+We can enable or disable One Login for QA or review apps here.

 ### **One Login (Production)**
 - **Production Environment**: The app uses the **One Login** provider.
 - **Configuration**: One Login is configured in the **One Login Admin Tool**.